Meet your Teacher - Melanie

 Anderson

-I am a fully-certified Hatha Yoga teacher, trained in 2013.
-I began teaching in 2014 and in 2022 I also received certification to teach chair yoga.
+I am a fully-certified Hatha and Chair Yoga teacher, trained in 2013.
+I began teaching in 2015 and in 2022 I also received certification to teach chair yoga.

 I specialize in teaching yoga